dustinpfister/blog_posts/_posts/js-function.md

 layout: post
 categories: js
 id: 585
-updated: 2020-10-08 12:00:44
+updated: 2020-10-08 14:15:50
-version: 1.32
+version: 1.33
 ---

 In [javaScript functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions) are a central part of much of the code that a javaScript developer will be studying and writing.
-The basics of functions in javaScript are something that can be quickly picked up in a flash, however there are many other aspects of functions in javaScript, and in general that might take longer to get solid.
+The basics of functions in javaScript are something that can be quickly picked up in a flash, however there are many other aspects of functions in javaScript that might take longer to get solid.
+Functions can be used as a way to create reusable segments of code, but there are many different ways of just doing that to begin with.
+Functions are also used for compartmentalizing massive amounts of code into a kind of module or package, and functions can also be used as a way to create a main application loop.

+So this post will be a general overview of functions in javaScript, I will not be getting into every little thing that comes up in detail, but I will be touching base on a wide range of topics relating to functions in javaScript, and I will link to additional content where doing so is called for.

 <!-- more -->